 Outlook and conclusions

 1 Peter Lake is a partner at Slaughter and May.
-The author would like to thank his colleagues Jiayi Li and Loye Oyedotun for their assistance in preparing this chapter.
+The author would like to thank his colleague Adrien Yeung for her assistance in preparing this chapter.

 5 R (on the application of Mercury Tax Group and another) v.
 Revenue and Customs Commissioners and others EWHC 2721 (Admin).